Genervie Kam

-Genervie Kam Shi Ling (甘诗琳; born 24 May 1980), known professionally as Genervie Kam, is a Malaysian violinist, pianist, music director and arranger.
+Kam Shi Ling (甘诗琳; born 24 May 1980), known professionally as Genervie Kam, is a Malaysian violinist, pianist, music director and arranger.
 Kam began her studies after she turned three years old, when she received her first piano lesson from Yamaha School.
 With her mother Penny Kam's support, six years later she started studying the violin with her father's friend, Andrew Chye.

-In addition to her native Chinese (Cantonese and Hokkien), she is fluent in both English and Malay.
+In addition to her native Chinese (Cantonese and Hokkien), she is fluent in both Malay and English.

 Early education

 Kam began her formal piano education at the Yamaha Music School in Petaling Jaya, Selangor, Malaysia and graduated in Junior Special Advanced Course – a special course for gifted children.
 At the age of twelve, Kam passed the Advanced Certificate Associated Board of the Royal Schools of Music (ABRSM) with distinction.
 She continues to learn and excel for her Performer's Licentiate Diploma at the Trinity College of Music, London when she was fourteen.
 Kam enrolled herself at the International College of Music (ICOM) and received her degree in Music in Arranging, which is validated by Westminster University, London.
 At the same time, she also pursued her Fellowship major in Piano.